awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

   --adjustment-type PercentChangeInCapacity
 ```

+Record the policy's Amazon Resource Name \(ARN\)\.
+You need it to create a CloudWatch alarm for the policy\.

 **Example: my\-simple\-scale\-in\-policy**
-Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a simple scaling policy named `my-simple-scale-in-policy`, with an adjustment type of `ChangeInCapacity` that decreases the capacity of the group by two instances\.
+Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a simple scaling policy named `my-simple-scale-in-policy`, with an adjustment type of `ChangeInCapacity` that decreases the capacity of the group by one instance\.

 ```
 aws autoscaling put-scaling-policy --policy-name my-simple-scale-in-policy \
-  --auto-scaling-group-name my-asg --scaling-adjustment -2 \
+  --auto-scaling-group-name my-asg --scaling-adjustment -1 \
   --adjustment-type ChangeInCapacity --cooldown 180
 ```

+Record the policy's Amazon Resource Name \(ARN\)\.
+You need it to create a CloudWatch alarm for the policy\.

 ### Step 3: Create CloudWatch Alarms<a name="policy-creating-alarms-aws-cli"></a>